 In our empirical analysis we will determine the present value of the above payoff using the Black-Scholes formula for a time to maturity of one month.
 There are two key inputs to this valuation procedure.
 The first is the initial stock price, which in our case is taken to be the midpoint of the pre-IPO quotes from the last trading day before the issue date.
 This midpoint quote provides a better approximation to the fair value of the stock before the IPO actually took place than the issuing price.
-The quotes were provided by the brokerage firm Schnigge and are available for 256 out of the 269 stocks with an OAA in our sample.
+15 The quotes were provided by the brokerage firm Schnigge and are available for 256 out of the 269 stocks with an OAA in our sample.
 This means a significant improvement in data quality, since usually pre-IPO prices were hardly available for the German market.
-The less preferable alternative would be to take the price at the end of the first trading day as it is done, for example, by Taranto (2000).
-The second central piece of data for the valuation of a contingent claim is the volatility of the underlying asset.
-Although a set of pre-IPO prices is available for a large fraction of the issues in our sample, these time series are in general too short to be useful for a meaningful volatility estimation.
-We therefore have to use prices from the secondary market to estimate pre-IPO volatility.
-To minimize estimation problems, which might arise from price stabilization during the life of the OAA, we avoid using data from this period in the estimation process.
-Instead, we take the 20 daily returns immediately following the first 21 trading days to compute a return standard deviation outside the OAA window, which is then annualized and used as input in our valuation procedure.
+The less preferable alternative would be to take the price at the end of the first trading day as it is done, for example, by Taranto

-&lt;sup>16 A recent study by Löffler, Panther and Theissen (2002) finds pre-issue prices to be highly informative and largely unbiased estimates of the subsequent exchange prices.
+A recent study by Löffler, Panther and Theissen (2002) finds pre-issue prices to be highly informative and largely unbiased estimates of the subsequent exchange prices.